acseo/select-autocomplete-bundle/README.md

 - The query param `q`, which represents the search terms, has to be added to data-autocomplete-url value.
 - By default search results are returned by entrypoint like `[{ "value": "label" }]`.

-You're autocomplete is now functional !
+Your autocomplete is now functional !

 ## Form options